Global Partnership Awards

-- Graduate student applicants must be full-time, degree-seeking and be returning to UNC for at least a semester after the proposed initiative.
-Students must have a faculty sponsor to apply.
+- Graduate student applicants must be full-time, degree-seeking students returning to UNC-Chapel Hill for at least one semester after the proposed initiative.
+Students need a faculty sponsor to apply.
 Undergraduate students are not eligible for this award.

-- Preference is given to outbound UNC-Chapel Hill personnel, but UNC-Chapel Hill applicants may apply for funds to bring partner colleagues to Carolina.
+- Preference is given to outbound personnel, but applicants may apply for funds to bring a partner colleague to Carolina.

-- Recipients are limited to one award each academic year.
+- Recipients are limited to one award per academic year.

-- To apply as a faculty or staff member, please complete the Global Partnership Award Application Form.
+- Faculty and staff applicants should complete the Global Partnership Award Application Form.

 - Graduate students must have a faculty sponsor apply on their behalf.
 Faculty sponsors should complete the Student Application Form.

-Applications will be received by a committee comprised of the Director of Global Relations, the International Liaison Officer, the Director of the Global Research Institute, and a representative from a FedEx Global Education Center unit.
-The committee will send recommended proposals to the Chief International Officer for final approval.
-Proposals are evaluated on the following criteria:
+Applications are reviewed by a committee comprised of the director of Global Relations, the international liaison officer, the director of the Global Research Institute and a representative from a FedEx Global Education Center unit.
+The committee sends recommended applications to the vice provost for global affairs for final approval.
+Applications are evaluated on the following criteria:

 - Does the initiative include a strategic or key partner?

 - Does the initiative have the potential to advance a partnership?
-Does it expand a partnership to a new UNC-Chapel Hill unit or engage new faculty or students?
+Does it expand a partnership to a new Carolina unit or engage new faculty, staff or students?